Biography of Neal McCaleb×

 Biography of Rhonda Sutton×

-Ms. Sutton has held multiple leadership positions since coming to CNI including Accounting Manager, Vice President of Finance, and Chief Financial Officer.
-In 2011, Ms. Sutton became the CAO and is responsible for the oversight and management of many of the Shared Services functions.
-She ensures that the Accounting, Human Resources, Information Technology, and Risk Management departments continue to provide exceptional customer service and support to the CNI family of companies.
+Since joining CNI, Ms. Sutton has held multiple leadership positions, including: Accounting Manager, Vice President of Finance, and Chief Administration Officer.
+Ms. Sutton is currently the Chief Financial Officer, and is responsible for the oversight and management of CNI's financial operations.
 Ms. Sutton is an active member of the American Management Association and the Society for Human Resource Management.
 She earned a Bachelor’s degree in Business Administration from East Central University.

 Biography of Kirk Johnson×